microsoft/MLOS/documentation/01-Prerequisites.md

 ## Linux

 On Linux, there are a couple of options to install the build tools and the needed Python environment.
-The preferred way is via the Docker images.
-All of them require `git` and of course a linux installation:
+The preferred way is via the [Docker images](#option-1-linux-docker-build).
+All of them require `git` and, of course, a Linux installation:

 ### Linux Distribution Requirements